shwethaaDS/Nucleus_stocks/README.md

-worked on the stock management part of my college website .
-Implemented features like stock tracking, role based inventory, control and report generation to improve departmental operaations
+I contributed to the OpenSourcely project by developing the Stock Management module.
+My work involved implementing stock tracking, role-based inventory control, and report generation features to enhance and streamline departmental operations.